hoanganh25991/bul-game-10/docs/technical/ui-and-minimap.md

     - portals.getReturnPortal()

 Integration
-- UIManager is created once in main.js.
+- UIManager (src/ui/hud.js) is created once in main.js.
+UI screens live under src/ui/* (guide, settings, hero).
 - SkillsSystem is constructed with UIManager.getCooldownElements() to render cooldowns each frame.
 - updateHUD and updateMinimap are called from the main loop every frame after the world state updates.
 - Center messages are triggered by gameplay events: